Night Bass Fishing in Florida

 Here are some of our favorites to try:

 - Swim jigs with large trailer – 3/8 ounce or heavier

 - Topwater lures, buzz baits, swim-baits and frogs.

 Locations to Fish

-What's the best locations to fish at night is a question asked by many Florida bass anglers.
-First you need to know, fishing at night is close to day time fishing.
+What’re the best locations to fish at night is a question asked by many Florida bass anglers.
+First, you need to know, fishing at night is close to day time fishing.
 But not always the same places you catch fish earlier in the day.
 If you had a good of fishing in your favorite canal or pond during the day, fish the same spots.

-The heat will drive the bass to move deeper and won't come up shallow during the day, but at nights in many lakes they will feed shallow.
-Night fishing is productive when the bass are shallow or what we call the feeding zone.
+The heat will drive the bass to move deeper and won’t come up shallow during the day, but at nights in many lakes, they will feed shallow.
+Night fishing is productive when the bass is shallow or what we call the feeding zone.
 If the fish are deeper than that, many anglers find it hard to search the waters at night.
 Other places to try include:

 - Shallow shorelines

 - Underwater structure, down trees.